HealthInfo Canterbury

 Once you've stopped using alcohol or drugs, you're likely to need ongoing support to stop going back to them.

-Most alcohol and drug treatment providers are in the community.
+There are several alcohol and drug treatment providers in the community.
 They provide different types of support depending on your needs.
 Their services can include:

 If you need to find a general practice team, you can search on this map.

-You can visit your GP for support and for a referral.
+You can visit your general practice team for support and for a referral.

-You can contact the Alcohol & Other Drug (AOD) Central Coordination Service yourself.
-You can also call the AOD Central Coordination Service if you're worried about a family member's or friend's drinking or drug taking.
+You can contact the Christchurch Central Service yourself.
+You can also call the service if you're worried about a family member's or friend's drinking or drug taking.

 To contact the service, call (03) 338‑4437 or email.

-The service can provide brief intervention, self-help information, support and education.
+The service can provide brief intervention, self-help information, support, education and referrals to treatment providers.
 It has links to all AOD treatment providers in Christchurch and will help you make contact with the treatment provider who can best meet your needs.

 Medication for alcohol or drug addiction or abuse isn't always needed.